sravi999/mlOps-challanges/5 SageMaker/Readme.md

 # Create a Train Job

-To trian a model in AWS Sagemaker, you have to create a training job though Sagemaker SDK or AWS console.
-After training completes, Amazon SageMaker saves the resulting model artifacts to an Amazon S3 location that you specify.
-The training job includes the following information.
+To train a model in AWS SageMaker, you need to create a training job through the SageMaker SDK or the AWS console.
+Once the training is complete, Amazon SageMaker saves the resulting model artifacts to the Amazon S3 location you specify.
+The training job includes the following information

 - AWS S3 bucket where you've stored the training data